 10. Banzai [万歳]

-The word banzai literally means 10,000 years of life.
-The word originated in the Meiji Era, when the Japanese attacked in war, they would shout banzai in salute to their emperor.
-Currently, banzai can be translated as “Long live”, “Long live”, “Hurrah!”.
+The word banzai literally means "10 thousand years of life."
+The word originated in the Meiji Era, when the Japanese would shout banzai in greeting to their emperor during war.
+Nowadays, banzai can be translated as "Long live," "Long life," "Hurrah!"

-Nowadays the Japanese chant banzai three times in festivities, being a peaceful and happy expression.
-This word shows how united and nationalistic the Japanese are.
+Nowadays, the Japanese shout "banzai" three times at festivities, it is a peaceful and joyful expression.
+This word shows how united and nationalist the Japanese are.

 Read more: What does banzai mean?
 How did this expression come about?